 3. Achilles tendonitis

-A contusion, or bruise, is the result of trauma, like a fall, cut, or blow.
+A contusion, or bruise, is the result of trauma, like a fall or blow.
 The trauma causes capillaries beneath the skin to burst, which causes discoloration.
 Bruises typically heal on their own.

 6. Diabetic peripheral neuropathy

 Diabetic peripheral neuropathy (DPN) is a form of nerve damage that can affect the:

 This condition is a common complication of diabetes.
 It can result from having high blood sugar for an extended period of time.
 This can result in nerve inflammation and damage.
 Genetic factors may also play a role.

 It is important to see a doctor regularly if you have diabetes and symptoms of DPN.
 Gaining improved control over your blood glucose levels can lessen symptoms.
 A doctor may prescribe medications to help ease symptoms that disturb your sleep or daily activities.

 Deep vein thrombosis (DVT) is the result of a blood clot forming in the deep vein in the arm or leg, including the calf.
 Multiple factors and conditions can cause DVT.
 These may include:

 - personal or family history of DVT

 - being overweight / obesity

 - complications from other conditions